 FOREX-Dollar holds firm in cautious trading before Fed meets

-TOKYO, March 16 (Reuters) - The U.S. dollar clung to small gains from the start of the week on Tuesday as caution reigned in currency markets ahead of major central bank meetings, headlined by a two-day Federal Reserve gathering beginning later in the global day.
+TOKYO, March 16 (Reuters) - The U.S. dollar clung to small gains on Tuesday as caution reigned in currency markets ahead of major central bank meetings, beginning with a two-day Federal Reserve gathering due to start later in the global day.

 The greenback hovered just off its highest since June versus the yen JPY= and cemented a position around $1.19 per euro EUR= in muted trading.

-The firm tone for the dollar came despite a retreat in U.S. benchmark yields from the highest levels in more than a year ahead of the Fed meeting.
+The firmer tone for the dollar came despite a retreat in U.S. benchmark yields from the highest levels in more than a year ahead of the Fed meeting.
+US/

-Policymakers are not likely to detour from monetary policy despite an expected forecast of rapid economic growth in 2021 in the wake of an accelerating COVID-19 vaccine rollout and a $1.9 trillion pandemic relief package heading to taxpayers and others.
+Expectations are running low for monetary policymakers to shift from their accommodative stance despite forecasts of rapid economic growth in the wake of an accelerating COVID-19 vaccine roll-out and a $1.9 trillion pandemic relief package.

-A particular focus will be on any comments about the run-up in yields, which have risen on bets faster growth and inflation will prompt the central bankers to move faster than they have so far signalled in normalising policy.
+Investors will pore over whatever the Fed has to say about the run-up in yields, which have risen on bets that economic growth and inflation could prompt a faster-than-expected normalisation of monetary policy.

-"Markets (are) essentially marking time ahead of the FOMC meeting," which is "keeping investors a little bit cautious," National Australia Bank foreign-exchange strategist Rodrigo Catril wrote in a client note.

-"There is a lot of focus on whether the new forecasts and dots plot will vindicate the current lift in Fed hike expectations."
+"It's a very pivotal meeting from that perspective," said Mayank Mishra, an FX strategist at Standard Chartered Bank in Singapore.

+"The other thing that is being awaited is any decision on the supplemental leverage ratio (SLR) exemption.
+We don't expect any explicit push back on back-end yields, but an extension of the SLR can offer some relief to the market."

+The SLR exemption, a regulatory break that allows big banks to exclude reserve deposits and Treasuries from capital ratios, is due to expire on March 31.

-The dollar was little changed at 109.170 yen early in Tuesday's Asian session, after rising as high as 109.365 overnight.
-The BOJ begins a two-day policy meeting on Thursday, along with an extensive policy review.
+The dollar was little changed at 109.170 yen after rising to a nine-month high of 109.365 on Monday.
+The Bank of Japan begins a two-day policy meeting on Thursday, along with an extensive policy review.

-The euro was largely flat at $1.19255, languishing below $1.20 since March 5.
-Europe's vaccine rollout has been hampered by the suspension of AstraZeneca PLC AZN.L shots in Germany, France and other nations amid concerns about possible serious side effects.
+The euro was largely flat at $1.19330, languishing below $1.20 since March 5.
+Europe's vaccine roll-out has been hampered by the suspension of AstraZeneca AZN.L shots in Germany, France and other nations amid concerns about possible serious side effects.

+Sterling fell about 0.2% to $1.3871 GBP= ahead of a Bank of England meeting on Thursday, where the central bank is expected to keep its benchmark interest rate at its historic low of 0.1% and its bond-buying programme unchanged.

+The dollar's index against six major currencies was flat at 91.798 USD= after rising nearly 0.2% on Monday.

 ========================================================